Bloor Lansdowne Christian Fellowship – BLCF Church Message for Sunday:

 C. Ryle on the subject of humility and love said: “Humility and love are precisely the graces which the men of the world can understand, if they do not comprehend doctrines.
 They are the graces about which there is no mystery, and they are within reach of all classes… [The poorest] Christian can every day find occasion for practicing love and humility. “

 In order to achieve forgiveness, the Amish live a life of humility.
 Their manner of dress is simple and unassuming.
-They shun modern technology, preferring to travel by horse drawn carriage than by automobile.
-They live off the power grid; don’t have gas lines, any phones, any radios or televisions, any computers or internet.
-They have no commercial insurance policies; say for life or property insurance, no credit cards, no loans.
+They shun modern technology, preferring to travel by horse-drawn carriage than by automobile.
+They live off the power grid; don’t have gas lines, phones, radios, televisions, computers, or the internet.
+They have no commercial insurance policies; say for life or property insurance, no credit cards, and no loans.
 If an Amish suffers a loss, his support network is the community of fellow believers, who draw close to the person to provide care and support.
 The Amish learn the Way of humility from the Scriptures, 2 Chronicles 7:14 (ESV):

 14 if my people who are called by my name humble themselves, and pray and seek my face and turn from their wicked ways, then I will hear from heaven and will forgive their sin and heal their land.

 Philippians 2:1-11 (ESV) Christ’s Example of Humility